Beginners: Production

 Much of the film is based on director Mike Mills' experiences after his own father came out of the closet following his mother's death.
 It was shot using the Red One digital camera.

-In Oliver's dining room, there is a poster for Siedem Razy Kobieta, the Polish name of the 1967 Shirley MacLaine film Woman Times Seven.
+Music

 Reception

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 85% based on 161 reviews, with an average score of 7.5/10; the site's "critics consensus" reads: "Wearing its twee heart on its sleeve, Beginners explores the depths of modern, multi-generational romance with wit and depth."
-On Metacritic, which assigns a normalized rating to reviews, the film has an average score of 81 out of 100, based on 36 critics, indicating "universal acclaim".
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 86% based on 159 reviews, with an average score of 7.5/10; the site's "critics consensus" reads: "Wearing its twee heart on its sleeve, Beginners explores the depths of modern, multi-generational romance with wit and depth."
+On Metacritic, which assigns a rating to reviews, the film has an average score of 81 out of 100, based on 36 critics, indicating "universal acclaim".

 Roger Ebert of the Chicago Sun-Times gave the film three-and-a-half stars out of four, writing: "It's a hopeful fable with deep optimism and a cheerful style that kids itself."
 Peter Debruge of Variety called it "deeply poignant and disarmingly personal".
 Lisa Schwarzbaum of Entertainment Weekly wrote: "The movie darts, dreams, and sometimes seems to dance.
 The great Plummer, meanwhile, creates an inspiring, fully rounded man in late bloom, and McGregor responds with a performance to match."
 Diego Costa of Slant Magazine said: "One of the most distinct pleasures of Beginners is the way it puts together fragments of someone's life — presumably the filmmaker's, although little does it matter — with humility, and without vying for some complete whole."
 Calvin Wilson of the St. Louis Post-Dispatch called the film "A lovably quirky comedy drama with a rhythm all its own."

 Accolades

 In 2011, Beginners won the Gotham Award for Best Feature, which it shared with The Tree of Life.
-For his performance, Christopher Plummer won numerous "supporting actor" awards, including at the National Board of Review Awards, Los Angeles Film Critics Association Awards, Online Film Critics Society Awards, Denver Film Critics Society Awards, Golden Globe Awards, Screen Actors Guild Awards, British Academy Film Awards, and Academy Awards.
+For his performance, Christopher Plummer won many awards, including at the National Board of Review Awards, Los Angeles Film Critics Association Awards, Online Film Critics Society Awards, Denver Film Critics Society Awards, Golden Globe Awards, Screen Actors Guild Awards, British Academy Film Awards, and Academy Awards.
 Plummer also won Best Supporting Male at the Independent Spirit Awards, and the film was nominated for Best Feature, Best Director, and Best Screenplay at that event.
 In addition, Plummer was nominated for the Satellite Award for Best Supporting Actor.